 During your visit to the Website, our servers automatically gather and store certain information about your use of the Website.
 This information does not personally identify you, and your e-mail address is not collected in this automatic process.
 Examples of the information that is automatically collected and stored includes: (i) your Internet domain and Internet Protocol address; (ii) the type of browser and operating system you used to access our Website; (iii) the date and time of your visit to our Website; (iv) the Web pages or services you accessed at this Website; (v) the IP address of the Website from which you came to this Website; and (vi) the Website to which you go when you leave this Website.

-We use various technologies to collect and store information when you visit the Website, and this may include one or more cookies, beacons, pixels, or other anonymous identifiers.
+We use various technologies, including Google Analytics Demographics and Interest Reporting, to collect and store information when you visit the Website, and this may include one or more cookies, beacons, pixels, or other anonymous identifiers.
 We use this information to evaluate and improve the content of our Website and to make our Website more useful to our visitors.
 We also, use it to diagnose problems with our server, to keep our server running smoothly, and to learn about the number of visitors to our Website and the types of technology they use.
+If you wish to opt-out of the Google Analytics Demographics and Interest Reporting, CLICK HERE.

 E. Third Party Sites and Advertisers